Storm-Glitch-O1/mcp-mock-api/README.md

 ## Features

-- Create, list, and delete mock endpoints via MCP tools
+- Create, list, and delete mock endpoints and its `responses` via MCP tools
 - Persistent storage of mock endpoints in configurable location
 - HTTP server for testing mock endpoints
 - MCP integration for LLM-controlled API mocking